-All fees and costs are inclusive of GST, unless expressly stated otherwise.
-We may be able to claim a reduced input tax credit (RITC) of up to 75% of the GST paid on some of these fees.
-This may include fees for certain brokerage services, investment portfolio management, administrative functions and custodial services.
-We may also be able to claim an RITC of 55% of the GST paid on some of the other fees charged.
-Where we are able to claim an RITC, we will retain the RITC.
+All fees and costs referred to in the Guide are inclusive of GST, unless expressly stated otherwise.
+OneVue Wealth in its capacity as platform administrator may be able to claim a reduced input tax credit (RITC) of up to 75% of the GST paid on some of these fees.
+This may include fees for certain brokerage services, investment portfolio management, administrative functions, adviser services fees and fees for custodial services.
+OneVue Wealth may also be able to claim an RITC of 55% of the GST paid on some of the other fees charged.
+Where OneVue Wealth is able to claim an RITC, it will retain the RITC.